OpenSilver/OpenSilver.Documentation/documentation/general/business-app.md

          connectionString="<paste the edited connectionString here>"
          providerName="System.Data.EntityClient" />
     ```
+    Make sure that the "name" property is correct and that the connection string contains the password.

 7. On the Choose Your Database Objects page, expand the Tables node, select everything from the SalesLT schema, and click Finish